the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-motivation.md

 - Reflect on what you learned and what you would do differently going forward
 - Identify the next set of tasks or the next steps in the project you are working on

-In the next subchapters, we explain our coworking call formats where we combine these two techniques to host the biweekly Collaboration Cafes and daily coworking calls for our community members.
+In the next subchapters, we explain our coworking call formats where we combine these two techniques to host the biweekly Collaboration Cafes and weekly coworking calls for our community members.